Nandite/bazaar_traits/Readme.md

 ## Usage

 This repository is a standalone CMake project.
 You can open it with any IDE supporting CMakeLists.
 You can then compile the test target.
-Using a sufficiently modern IDE, you can take a look of the [tests cases file](test.cc) and get in live the results of the meta-functions calls.
+Using a sufficiently modern IDE, you can take a look of the [test files](tests) and get in live the results of the meta-functions calls.

 Depending on your compiler, you can get different results.
 Indeed, some traits require attributes that are only